-Most kids don't require any special medications before or during a blood transfusion.
-However, if your child has had a mild reaction during a previous transfusion, the doctor might give your child some medication just before the procedure, either by mouth or through the IV.
+Most kids don't need any special medicines before or during a blood transfusion.
+However, if your child had a mild reaction during a previous transfusion, the doctor might give your child some medicine just before the procedure, either by mouth or through the IV.

 The blood bag is hung upside down from an IV pump that controls the speed of the flow.

 The nurse will measure your child's blood pressure, body temperature, and pulse several times throughout the procedure.
 Your child also will be watched closely for any signs of an allergic or other type of reaction, including rash, fever, headache, or swelling.

 After the transfusion, if your child is going home, the tiny plastic tube is removed from the vein and a bandage is placed over the area.
 The site may be slightly sore or tingly for a little while.
 Medicine may be given for any mild side effects, such as fever or headache.
 If your child is having surgery or is in the hospital, the IV line will stay in place.

 In kids with anemia or those getting chemotherapy, the greatest benefit of a transfusion is increased blood flow to nourish the organs and improve oxygen levels in the body.
 This can keep them from feeling extreme tiredness and help give them enough energy for the activities of daily life.
 Benefits like this often are felt fairly quickly.

 For patients with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding complications.

 Serious reactions to transfusions are rare.
 But as with any medical procedure, they have a few potential risks, which your doctor will review with you.